Are you looking for innovative ways to improve how you train new employees?

 Using a great video editor like Animoto is key to keeping this project easy and fun.

 You can email your video to employees, post it in your communication channels, upload it to your project management program, or save it for your employee onboarding dashboard.

 Get feedback from your employees to see how well your video resonated with your audience.

-With the Professional Plus plan, you can use Commenting to collect and respond to feedback all within Animoto.
+With the Teams plan, you can use Commenting to collect and respond to feedback all within Animoto.
 First, you can invite multiple people to leave time-stamped comments on your video via a private feedback link.
 Once they create a free Animoto account, they can pause your video and leave specific feedback down the second.

 This eliminates the need for constant email and slack tag or yet another Zoom meeting.
 When you hear the perspective of multiple employees from different teams and backgrounds, it will make it better for all future hires to come!
 Learn more about how you can use Commenting by reading this blog.